Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 - Ability to Read any .mp3 from folder
 - Note: students must look-up code if another file

+While Developing the Paper and Pencil version of a Case Study, install the Minim Library to the Processing.org IDE
+- Sketch / Add Library / Minim / Install

+More Case Study Ideas for the Music and Sound Players, see Minim (https://code.compartmental.net/minim/)

-### Introductory: introducing Processing.org PDE, variables, print | println, and character escapes
+### Any Course: introducing Processing.org PDE, variables, print | println, and character escapes

 Use Static Programming to build required 2D Images for Music Buttons
 - **KeyBoard Shortcuts ONLY:** with console only